-F4199E.
-PRE INDICATOR.
+F4199E.51a PRE INDICATOR.

-- a) The most restrictive target speed, which is the one with the shortest time left to the full service brake deceleration curve ( $S{DE}$ ), shall be selected for display. - b) If there are two braking curves with the same "shortest time", or if this time cannot be computed because the train speed is below target speed: - 1.
+- a) The most restrictive target speed, which is the one with the shortest time left to the conditional braking curve but limited to $V{TARG}$ instead of $V{END}$ , shall be selected for display. - b) If there are two braking curves with the same "shortest time", or if this time cannot be computed because the train speed is below target speed: - 1.
 The one with the lowest target speed shall be selected. - 2.
 If there are two Expect Stop target speeds, the one with the lowest release speed shall be selected. - 3.
 The presently displayed Vtarg shall only be changed to another one if the new one has more than one second shorter time left to the deceleration curve (hysteresis).